USFOneHealthCodeathon2020/Team6_LimSharma/README.md

 ### Cluster analysis

 We analyzed metadata variables that best explains the cluster membership using a PERMANOVA F-test.
-Pearson correlation was also used to examine correlations between metadata vairables.
+Pearson correlation was also used to examine correlations between metadata variables.